hephaestus-compiler-project/types-bug-study-artifact/README.md

 produced by the _bug collection_ and _post-filtering_ phases
 will be saved (in case you decide to re-create the bug dataset).

-**Some further explanations**:
+**NOTE 1**:
 The option `-v` is used to mount a local volume inside the Docker container.
-In this way, data produced during the execution of the container will not be lost upon container's exit
+In this way, data produced during the execution of the container will not be lost upon the container's exit
 (e.g., the resulting figures will be stored in `$(pwd)/figures`).

+**NOTE 2**:
+From now on,
+if you chose to set up the necessary environment through Docker, we assume that all the commands shown in our artifact below are executed inside a Docker container
+(which has been spawned by running the `docker run` command above).

 ## Download the bugs and fixes from sources